Leaders.com

 9. Sharing Vision

 Many team leaders find themselves getting pressure from above as well as below.
 They have their own bosses to answer to, so they have to show the willingness to be followers as well as leaders.
 Part of this responsibility includes understanding the vision for the company and getting others excited for it too.
-Understanding vision also includes understanding the role they and their team play in the big picture.
-To do this, team leaders will need to work closely with their bosses and their teams to catch the vision and impart its importance to others.
+Understanding vision also includes understanding the role they and their team play in the big picture, even when they’re doing daily tasks.
+To do this, a good leader will need to work closely with their bosses and their teams to catch the vision and impart its importance to others.

 How to Work on Team Leadership Skills

 Very few people start out as an ideal team player.
-It takes work and a constant desire for improvement to develop the necessary team leadership skills to lead a team to success.
+It takes work and a constant desire for improvement to develop the necessary team leadership skills to lead a team to success and become a good leader yourself.
 You can work on your own leadership qualities by following these tips.

 • Identify one or two skills you want to improve.